The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Gittins index sequences

 \begin{proposition} For any $t\in\N_0$ and $m\ge0$, we have the almost sure representation

-of the value in the optimal stopping problem \eqref{optimal stopping problem}, in terms of the minimum Gittins index to date in \eqref{M_(t)}. \end{proposition} \begin{proof} First notice that \eqref{sigma optimality} and \eqref{sigma(t;0)} yield
+of the value in the optimal stopping problem \eqref{eq:osp}, in terms of the minimum Gittins index to date in \eqref{eq:gittins-envelope}. \end{proposition} \begin{proof} First notice that \eqref{eq:sigma-optimal} and \eqref{eq:sigma-0} yield

-Now, for every $\tilde m\le m$, we write $\beta^{\sigma(t;\tilde m)-t}$ as a geometric sum and apply the equivalence \eqref{equivs} to obtain
+Now, for every $\tilde m\le m$, we write $\beta^{\sigma(t;\tilde m)-t}$ as a geometric sum and apply the equivalence \eqref{eq:sigma-equivs} to obtain

-Substituting this value into \eqref{rdiff V} and integrating yields
+Substituting this value into \eqref{eq:V-rdiff} and integrating yields

-Note that the fundamental theorem of calculus can be used to establish the first equality above, despite the fact that the right-derivative of $V(t;\cdot)$ is used; this is due to convexity, established in Lemma \ref{lem rdiff V} (e.g., Karatzas \& Shreve \cite{Karatzas1988}, Problem 3.6.21).
+Note that the fundamental theorem of calculus can be used to establish the first equality above, despite the fact that the right-derivative of $V(t;\cdot)$ is used; this is due to convexity, established in Lemma \ref{lem:V-rdiff} (e.g. \cite[Prob.~3.6.21]{Karatzas1988}).
 Since the integrand on the right-hand side is non-negative, Tonelli's theorem implies

-where we use the fact that $m-\underline M(t,\theta)\ge0$ when $\theta\ge\sigma(t;m)$, from \eqref{equivs}.
+where we use the fact that $m-\underline M(t,\theta)\ge0$ when $\theta\ge\sigma(t;m)$, from \eqref{eq:sigma-equivs}.